kdabug/express-react-university-model-lab/README.md

 - Check your package.json file to make sure you have all of the normal dependencies that we've been using for CRUD apps.
 Make sure you have cors set up!

 ### Deliverables
-1. Create a students list component that renders students fetched from the server.
-1. Write a student services file that makes axios requests with functions that make requests to:
--  GET `/instructors/{id}/students`
--  POST  `/instructors/{id}/students`
--  GET `/instructors/{instructor_id}/students/{id}`
--  DELETE `/instructors/{instructor_id}/students/{id}`
-3. Implement onChange and onSubmit handlers in the form
-5. Please provide at least four logical commits when setting up the front-end and add comments where appropriate.

-## Bonus:

 1. Style your app using CSS.
 This would be a great time to practice grid or flexbox!

 ![](https://media.giphy.com/media/yYSSBtDgbbRzq/giphy.gif)